 dramatically improved Google Translate of 2016 is based on LSTM, e.g.,

 siliconANGLE, Sep 2016

 [HIN] J. Schmidhuber (AI Blog, 2020).
-Critique of 2019 Honda Prize.
+Critique of Honda Prize for Dr. Hinton.
 Science must not allow corporate PR to distort the academic record.
+See also [T22].

 [HW1] R. K. Srivastava, K. Greff, J. Schmidhuber.
 Highway networks.